Group ring cryptography: Cryptography, key exchange, public key: Abstract

 \section{Abstract}

 General cryptographic schemes are presented where keys can be one-time or ephemeral.
 Processes for key exchange are derived.
-Public key cryptographic schemes based on the new systems are established.
-Authentication and signature schemes are easy to implement.
-The schemes may be integrated with error-correcting coding schemes so that encryption/coding and decryption/decoding may be done simultaneously.
+Public key cryptographic schemes based on the new systems are easily established.
+Authentication and signature schemes are implemented.
+The schemes are an advance on group ring techniques and are easily implemented but highly secure.
+They may be integrated with error-correcting coding schemes so that encryption/coding and decryption/decoding may be done simultaneously. \footnote{AMS Classification Classification: 15A99, 94A60\\ Key words and phrases: Cryptography, key exchange, one-time, group ring }